 Take 60-90 seconds of rest between the sets of the first grouping of exercises and 45-60 seconds of rest between the sets of the second grouping of exercises.

-Keep these four different types of workouts in mind as you make the decision which will be the best bodybuilding workout program for you.
+Keep these five different types of workouts in mind as you make the decision which will be the best bodybuilding workout program for you.

 Keep in mind that you can and should switch programs after so long to keep experiencing results and avoid a plateau so don't think that once you choose one program, it's written in stone that's the workout program you have to follow for a long period of time.